FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

     For these elements, no lateral exchange occurs: neither overbank discharge from the channel to the adjacent floodplain (left or right bank), nor return flow from the floodplain to the channel.

-    Additionally, NOEXCHANGE can be applied to channel elements at the up- stream or downstream termini.
+    Additionally, NOEXCHANGE can be applied to channel elements at the upstream or downstream termini.
     When this designation is used, flow will not enter the channel at the upstream end, nor exit at either the upstream or downstream ends.

     This feature is particularly useful at the upstream end of a channel segment when an inflow hydrograph is applied at a node.